mariavaghani/NYC-AirBnB-Price-Prediction/README.md

 - Top_attractions_nyc.xlsx - xlsx containing list of top NYC landmarks. taken from [wikipedia](https://en.wikipedia.org/wiki/Tourism_in_New_York_City)
 - NYC_Transit_Subway_Entrance_And_Exit_Data.csv - csv files containing data on NYC subway exits. taken from [kaggle](NYC_Transit_Subway_Entrance_And_Exit_Data.csv)
 - Open_Airbnb_ver.1.csv - modified csv containing the original data and proximity to the nearest subway exit feature

+# Project Summary
+This project aims to predict daily price for each Airbnb listing in NYC based on listing features.
+Since I was provided with location data, I decided to take a closer look at how this information could be used.
+Before living in NYC, I was coming to visit and I still remember what my criteria were for choosing the right place to stay and with that - the price I was willing to pay.
+Reconstructing mindset of a tourist is the key to build the ML model.
+What is important when you are a tourist in a new city?
+How am I going to get to the place from airport, how easy it would be commute to most famous landmarks and how close I am to said landmarks?
+These questions determined three features: proximity to the nearest airport, proximity to the nearest subway station, and distance to most famous landmarks.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTA5NDM0MTYxNF19
 -->